 Facebook stalked me to remind me that two years ago today (March 2017) I qualified as a MovNat Trainer Level I & II.
 It’s been two years in the making but it is now time to tackle MovNat Cert III, Master Trainer.

 Back in 2017 I happened upon the MovNat training system while diligently following a physical education program called “la méthode naturelle” (“Natural Method”).
 The ‘method’ was a physical fitness program created by Georges Hebert, first published in 1912, and I was using it as a self-help guide to becoming a fitter me!

 I was following the ‘method’ because I had given up on conventional fitness models.
-I was not only bored of the modern gym with their machines and linear movements, I had become acutely aware that the model of ‘fitness’ promoted in the modern gym was not even very good for me.
+I was not only bored of the modern gym with their machines and linear movements, I had become acutely aware that the model of ‘fitness’, promoted in the modern gym, was not even very healthy for me.

 [If you want to read about my movement journey back to fitness, select ‘The Natural Method (A Personal Journey ‘ from the blog Categories.]

 In contrast the ‘method’ was fun, practical, useful, skill-based, effective, exciting.
 Everything the modern 24-hr-Mc-Gym was not.

 While following and researching the method I came across Erwan Le Corre’s MovNat.
 And in that program I found a home!
 As far as I could discern, MovNat had taken the best of Hebert’s method and brought it into the 21st century.
 More than this, Ewan had made the ‘method’ his own.
 He had infused his MovNat with the foundations of Hebert’s method and added a modern-day approach, philosophy and methodology.